Movement is life, life is a process.

 Jill Duran, GCFP

-Over a decade of experience and expertise in movement studies and the equestrian arts
+Over two decades of experience, expertise and ongoing education in movement studies and the equestrian arts

 Jill first discovered the Feldenkrais Method® in 2002 while searching for relief from the aches and pains resulting from years of horseback riding.
 Increased comfort and an improvement in her riding sparked an interest in learning more about the Method and the human capacity to heal.
 Jill completed a four-year Feldenkrais training program during which she experienced a sense of freedom—both in her thinking and in her movement.
 This new-found awareness of her own potential led her to leave a successful career as an attorney in the San Francisco Bay Area to open a Feldenkrais studio in Santa Cruz, California.
 Jill currently sees both humans and animals in her practice and continues to deepen her understanding of healing and the Feldenkrais Method through advanced coursework and trainings.